r-pufky/docs/services/nginx/README.md

 offer a clean namespace for multiple microservices.

-This setup will focus on creating a docker-based reverse proxy, enforcing SSL for all connections to docker containers using Let's Encrypt.
+This setup will focus on creating a docker-based reverse proxy, enforcing SSL for all connections to docker containers using Let's Encrypt; and enforcing client certification authentication.

 A detailed [Nginx Administration Handbook is here][ls].